 In addition, repeated use of UVC may weaken some components of objects, such as rubber straps on masks.

 The FDA also advises that some UVC lamps contain mercury (which is toxic even in small amounts), so extreme caution is needed in cleaning up and disposing of a UV light that has broken.
+Some products may also give off unsafe levels of radiation, which may cause injury to the skin, eyes, or both after only a few seconds of use.
+Sign in to the full answer for details.

 Be aware that the FDA has expressed risk with using UV light, as well as ozone gas, to clean, disinfect, or sanitize continuous positive airway pressure (CPAP) devices and accessories.